mr-lovalova/datapipeline/README.md

 # Jerry Thomas

+Time‑Series First
+- This runtime is time‑series‑first.
+Every domain record must include a timezone‑aware `time` and a `value`.
+- Grouping is defined by time buckets only (`group_by.keys: [ { type: time, ... } ]`).
+- Feature streams are sorted by time; sequence transforms assume ordered series.
+- Categorical dimensions (e.g., station, zone, ticker) belong in `partition_by` so they become partitions of the same time series.
+- Non‑temporal grouping is not supported.

 Jerry Thomas turns the datapipeline runtime into a cocktail program.
 You still install the same Python package (`datapipeline`) and tap into the plugin architecture, but every CLI dance step nods to a craft bar.
 Declarative YAML menus describe projects, sources and